ondat/documentation/docs/install/airgapped-clusters.md

 grep -C2 "image:" ondat-operator.yaml
 ```

-## 3. Define StorageOSCluster CR
+## Step 3.
+Defining StorageOSCluster CR

-The StorageOSCluster definition depends on your cluster.
-Check the [operator
+* The StorageOSCluster definition depends on your cluster.
+For all available options, check the [operator
-reference](docs/reference/cluster-operator/configuration) for all the options
-available.
-For airgapped clusters, it is important to note the `spec.images`
+reference](docs/reference/cluster-operator/configuration).
+For airgapped clusters, it is important to note that `spec.images`
-section that needs to be populated with the images from the configMap seen on step 1.
+section needs to be populated with the images from the configMap from Step 1.

-The file for the `ondat-cluster.yaml` should have the Secret called
+* The file for the `ondat-cluster.yaml` should have the Secret called
 `storageos-api` and the StorageOSCluster definition.

-> Edit the variable `REGISTRY`
+Edit the variable `REGISTRY`

 ```yaml
 # Set the registry URL